Dhanraj Koranani

 Dhanraj Koranani is an Indian actor and comedian who works in Telugu cinema and television.

 Career

-He started his career in films with Muppalaneni Shiva's film, Raja.
+He started his career in films with Teja film, Jai.
 Dhanraj entered the film industry with only four hundred rupees, leaving his hometown and parents without notice.
 He worked in a hotel in Hyderabad and attended acting school.
 He was leading a team "Dhanadhan Dhanraj" in a popular TV comedy-show Jabardasth telecast on ETV.

 Dhanraj played opposite Lakshmi Manchu in the unreleased film, Pilavani Perantam.
 Dhanraj participated in Telugu reality series Bigg Boss 1.
 He got eliminated in the 6th week.
 He was team leader of "Dhanraj Blasters" in the comedy-show Adhirindhi on Zee Telugu.
 He made his directorial debut with Ramam Raghavam.